Welcome to our little blog!

-We are Al and Michele, an “active adult” couple who are retired and enjoying these “golden” years.
-We have been married for 26 years, and have lived in Durham, and now Middletown, Connecticut.
+We are Al and Michele, an “active adult” couple who retired and are enjoying these “golden” years.
+We have been married for almost 27 years, and have lived in Durham, and now Middletown, Connecticut.
 Al is a man of many talents, a mechanical engineer, a builder, a gifted carpenter, and an all-around problem solver — a true MacGyver.
 I (Michele) retired in 2013 from my career in education as the Director of Mathematics in a Connecticut school system.
-I am also an 10-year (on July 1, 2021) ovarian cancer survivor who now lives with lymphedema.
+I am also a 10-year (on July 1, 2021) ovarian cancer survivor who now lives with lymphedema.

 Al was raised on the coast of Connecticut and has always been on the water, either power or sail (Jimmy Buffett’s Son of a Son of A Sailor.)
 When he is at the helm, he becomes “one with the boat” handling her on an instinctual level that few can achieve.
 Sailing was new to me but I quickly fell in love with it, just like I fell in love with him.

 Kindred Spirit, a 1987 Morgan 43 Center cockpit, was the fourth sailboat we owned together.
 Over our twelve years with her, she was carefully outfitted for the goal of eventually living aboard and sailing south.
 Which we did!
 This blog began in July 2013 as a way to record our realization of that dream.

 After our wonderful adventure to the Bahamas, we sold our beloved Kindred Spirit in the summer of 2014 and purchased a 2003 Mariner Orient 38 trawler.
 She is our third Kindred Spirit (check out the page “50+ Years of Boats” to see the others and more).
 Homeport is Shennecossett Yacht Club in Groton, Connecticut.